peopleware/openapi/resource/search-index.md

 choices).
 In the realistic case mentioned above, handling a change to a root resource would take ~ 2&nbsp;252 minutes = ~37 hours.
 Eventually consistent is nice, but that is pushing it.

 Such cases must be avoided.
+This will be discussed below.

 ## Displaying to-many associations with search